Jim23135/Z-Stack-Endpoints/README.md

 # Z-Stack-Endpoints
 A JSON file that contains most of the endpoints documented in the Z-Stack Monitor and Test API.pdf from Texas Instruments.
 There might be some missing or with incorrect values so double check the ones that you plan on using.
+These endpoints/APIs were pulled directly from the PDF by a parsing script that I created.
+The script is not super good looking which is why I didn't post it in this repository.

 ## Format